mogu-lab/probabilistic-foundations-of-ml/_sources/ethics-of-uncertainty-and-interpretability.md

 * If the type of explanation influences a user's perception of fairness, are there aspects of the user's decision-making process that might be influenced?
 * Given that explanations have such influence over the users, how can we ensure our explanations are *informative* and not *manipulative*?

 Note: This paper focuses on recidivism prediction.
 There are many criticisms of the use for AI in this domain that are important to consider.
-If you're interested in learning more, read the following two papers:
+If you're interested in learning more, the following papers are a good place to start:
 * [Layers of Bias: A Unified Approach for Understanding Problems With Risk Assessment](https://journals.sagepub.com/doi/abs/10.1177/0093854818811379)
 * [Beyond Bias: Re-Imagining the Terms of ‘Ethical AI’ in Criminal Law](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3377921)